underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 Hopefully you now agree that the Church encoding is a useful tool for unifying functional and object-oriented programming!

 This post is based on a talk I gave at Scala Days Copenhagen.
-[My slides][slides] are also available.
-They have more pictures and fewer words.

 I'd like to end with some more general thoughts.
 Firstly, I've presented the Church encoding in a fairly matter-of-fact style, but it's taken me quite a while to piece everything together.